kubeflow/kfp-tekton/tekton_kfp_guide.md

 ### OpenShift

-   - Follow [Deploy Kubeflow Pipelines with Tekton backend on OpenShift Container Platform](https://github.com/IBM/KubeflowDojo/tree/master/OpenShift/manifests).
+   Follow the instructions at [Deploy Kubeflow Pipelines with Tekton backend on OpenShift Container Platform](https://github.com/IBM/KubeflowDojo/tree/master/OpenShift/manifests).
 Depending on your situation, you can choose between the two approaches:
    1. Leverage OpenShift Pipelines (built on Tekton)
    2. Install Tekton as part of deployment

 ### Other Cloud Providers or On-Prem Kubernetes Deployment:
-   - Visit [Kubeflow Cloud Installation](https://www.kubeflow.org/docs/started/cloud/) for setting up the preferred environment to deploy Kubeflow.
+   Visit [Kubeflow Cloud Installation](https://www.kubeflow.org/docs/started/cloud/) for setting up the preferred environment to deploy Kubeflow.

 ## Kubeflow installation including Kubeflow Pipelines with Tekton backend